AddiH/hviskmigioeret/README.md

 ## Project Introduction

 This repository is developed as part of an academic exam project focused on creating a new dataset of transcribed Danish audio and evaluating various Automatic Speech Recognition (ASR) models.
 It addresses a common challenge in ASR research: testing models on diverse and previously unseen data.
 Our solution involves collecting and transcribing audio from the Danish Parliament (Folketinget), a rich source of linguistic material that is, to our knowledge, not included in current ASR datasets.
+[If you choose to use any of the code in this repository, please ensure it is not in conflict with the license provided by Folketinget](https://www.ft.dk/da/aktuelt/tv-fra-folketinget/deling-og-rettigheder)

 ### Objective